cusey/DockerExamples/Case1/README.md

 # Use Case 1 :
 # Host a website on Apache httpd Server

+Use case 1 : Build - > Ship - > Run an httpd instance running an html page.

+            a.
+How to download an image.
+            b.
+How to run a container from the image.
+            c.
+How to run a container directly
+            d.
+How to view containers which are running
+            e.
+How to view images which are installed.
+            f.
+Stopping a container
+            g.
+Starting a container
+            h.
+Removing a container
+            i.
+Removing images.
+            j. docker logs.
+            k. running on a random port

 ## Step 1: Building an image

 **Sytax:**